gnosis/dx-docs/source/index.rst

 The **DutchX** is a fully decentralized trading protocol that allows **anyone** to add any trading token pair.

-It uses the `Dutch auction`_ principle to prevent the problems that other exchanges are experiencing (such as front running, issues with low liquidity, and third party risk), creating a more fair ecosystem for everyone to use.
+It uses the `Dutch auction`_ principle to prevent the problems that exchanges are experiencing (such as front running, issues with low liquidity, and third party risk), thereby creating a more fair ecosystem for everyone to use.

-There is no restriction besides the fact that tokens must be `ERC20`_ compliant.
+There is no restriction besides the fact that tokens traded on the DutchX must be `ERC20`_ compliant.

 .. raw:: html